-A student's locker, desk, or storage area may be searched by the principal or principal's designee if reasonable grounds exist to suspect that evidence of a violation of the law or school rules will be uncovered.
-School staff shall report a student's suspicious activity to the principal or principal's designee.
+A student and their property may be searched by a principal or principal's designee if there is reasonable suspicion that evidence of a violation of the law or school rules will be uncovered.
+School staff shall report a student's suspicious activity to the principal or principal's designee prior to initiating a search, except in emergency situations.
+A search is required when there is reasonable suspicion that a student has a firearm on school grounds, transportation, or at school events.